Click (2006 film): Release and promotion

 Click's official website debuted in late December 2005, consisting only of the film's official trailer; C.S.
 Strowbridge of The Numbers called the trailer "better than I expected.
 It seems like Adam Sandler is serious about maturing as an actor."
 Other interactive features and pages were added later on, such as a plot summary, image gallery, information about the cast and crew, audio and video clips, and a Control Your Universe poster generator.

 The film screened out of competition at the San Sebastian International Film Festival.
-The film was released in the United States on June 23, 2006 and made its UK premiere in a London Empire Cinema on September 28, 2006.
+The film was released in the United States on June 23, 2006, and made its UK premiere in a London Empire Cinema on September 28, 2006.

 Home media

-Click was released on DVD, Blu-ray and UMD on October 10, 2006.
+Click was released on DVD, Blu-ray, and UMD on October 10, 2006, by Sony Pictures Home Entertainment.
 It was the first dual layer Blu-ray disc released by Sony.